Planning and Forecasting

 Local Distribution System Planning

 There are approximately 70 local distribution companies (LDCs) across the province.
 They forecast, plan and operate their own part of the distribution system to deliver electricity to homes and businesses in their territory.
 While there are separate processes for LDCs to forecast and plan, the regional plan considers the reliability needs at the local level as part of the regional planning process.
-The IESO works with LDCs in the regional planning process to ensure regional level infrastructure are able to meet both regional and local requirements for reliable delivery of power homes and businesses.
+The IESO works with LDCs in the regional planning process to ensure regional level infrastructure are able to meet both regional and local requirements for reliable delivery of power to homes and businesses.

 Regional Electricity Planning Infographic: Learn how regional electricity planning is used to identify and meet regional needs, forming the link between provincial and local planning.